 The riskier the loan, the higher the APR.

-You may also pay an origination fee of 1% to 6% of the loan amount.
+You might also pay an origination fee of 1% to 6% of the loan amount.
 That fee will be subtracted from how much you can borrow.

 What’s more, personal loans have minimal fees and a relatively easy application process compared to small business loans.